haiwera-silk-cd/magento-devdocs/guides/v2.2/install-gde/trouble/tshoot_sample-data.md

 #### Solution
 Don't install sample data in production mode.
 Switch to developer mode and clear some `var` directories and try again.

-Enter the following commands in the order shown as the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html):
+Enter the following commands in the order shown as the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html):

 	cd <your Magento install dir>
 	php bin/magento deploy:mode:set developer